curityio/react-native-haapi-example/README.md

 npm install
 ```

-For iOS, also generate an XCode workspace where you can run the example in an emulator:
+For iOS, also generate an Xcode workspace where you can run the example in an emulator:

 ```bash
 cd ios